A Idioms

 - all day and all night

-We worked around the clock to get the store ready to open.
+We worked around the clock to prepare the store to open.

 arrive on the scene